sydneyireland24/BigLittle_FamilyTree_Generator/README.md

 # Introduction
 Hello!
-I have recently taken on the task of trying to get accurate and consistent records of the Tau Beta Family Trees.
+I have recently taken on the task of trying to get accurate and consistent records of the Theta Tau - Tau Beta Family Trees.
 I wanted to A. get the right data for the trees, and B. make it easy to update the trees for future generations (as I  figured drawing a new family tree each year would be tedious and annoying).
 I landed on writing a program that would make family tree images, provided you feed in big/little data.
 The format of these big/little files are as follows:

 ![Screenshot (467)](https://github.com/sydneyireland24/BigLittle_FamilyTree_Generator/assets/54719754/21fec42e-643c-4ca3-9965-d0b16e9d4045)